John R. Lewis High School: Career Center

 Lewis High School has a College and Career Center inside the school.
-It is currently run by Carla McIlnay-Shaw (From the Career Center).
+It is currently run by Steven Williams.
 Its goal is to provide students with college planning services through the use of computer software, videos, catalogs, and visits by college representatives from state and national colleges and universities.
 Career planning, military options, scholarship, and financial aid information are also available.
 Throughout the year, many special programs are presented for both parents and students.